nalwayv/MyLeetCode/README.md

 - 1352\.
 Product of the Last K Numbers
 - 1357\.
 Apply Discount Every n Orders
 - 1367\.
 Linked List in Binary Tree
 - 1372\.
-Longest ZigZag Path in a Binary Tree"
+Longest ZigZag Path in a Binary Tree
 - 1381\.
 Design a Stack With Increment Operation
 - 1382\.
 Balance a Binary Search Tree
 - 1394\.
 Find Lucky Integer in an Array